Taking an income from your pension can be confusing.

 Should the maximum income limit be exceeded, the plan will automatically be converted to a flexi-access drawdown pension.

-You can also ask your capped drawdown provider to convert your plan to a flexible drawdown pension.
+You can also ask your capped drawdown provider to convert your plan to a flexi-access pension.

-Any new income drawdown arrangements entered into since 6 April 2015 will automatically be flexible drawdown pensions.
+Any new income drawdown arrangements entered into since 6 April 2015 will automatically be flexi-access pensions.

 Any individual who has reached the minimum pension age can move their pension fund to an income drawdown plan.